crankin/kingjoe/content/journal/29-march-2023-pm.md

 ---
-title: Wednesday, 29 March 2023, evening
+longdate: Wednesday, 29 March 2023
+title: I am here because of coconuts
 date: 2023-03-29
 layout: layouts/journal.njk
 ---
 #### 86°
 #### inside the house 82.4°

-## I am here because of coconuts

 In the last 45 minutes I have attempted to start telling this story, was interrupted immediately, for a good cause, and then helped Rodney and his wife, Taona, bag copra.
 So on with the story.